Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 In cases where neuropathy is caused by genetic disorders, long-term diabetes, or chemotherapy-induced damage, full reversal may be difficult.
 In these situations, the goal is often to slow the progression of the disease, manage symptoms, and improve quality of life.

-Patients should work closely with healthcare professionals to develop a personalized treatment plan, which may include pain management, lifestyle changes, and supportive therapies.
+Patients should work closely with healthcare professionals to develop a personalized treatment plan, which may include pain management, dietary changes support nerve recovery, and supportive therapies.

 Lifestyle Tips for Managing Neuropathy